tanyayt/personal_website/_posts/2020-12-31-the-year-of-aggressive-learning.md

 ---
 layout: post
-title:  "The Year of Learning"
+title:  "The Year of Aggressive Learning"
 tags: update
 ---